agholson/Extract-Words-from-Excel/README.md

 # Extract Bold, Italic, or Underlined Text from Excel
 This program extracts, or exports the **bold**, _italic_, or __underlined__ text from an Excel sheet.
 It assumes the sheet is named `ExtractText.xlsx` located in the same file as this program.
 It will then create three separate files with bold, italic, or underlined text respectively.
-In addition, it will

 ## How to use?
 1) Download and install Python.